Carmela Soprano

 Carmela Soprano (née DeAngelis), played by Edie Falco, is a fictional character on the HBO TV series The Sopranos.
 She is married to Mafia boss Tony Soprano.
 A young Carmela, portrayed by Lauren DiMario, appears in the 2021 prequel film, The Many Saints of Newark.
+She is known for her strength, intelligence, and conflicted feelings about her marriage and lifestyle.

-Edie Falco's performance as Carmela was universally lauded.
-She won Emmy Awards for Outstanding Lead Actress in a Drama Series in 1999, 2001 and 2003, and received six nominations for her role in the series.
+Falco's performance as Carmela was universally lauded.
+She won three Emmy Awards for Outstanding Lead Actress in a Drama Series in 1999, 2001 and 2003, and received six nominations for her role in the series.
 Falco has also won two Golden Globe Awards and three Screen Actors Guild Awards.